 Wright State University holds two commencement ceremonies each year.
-The first ceremony is Fall Commencement, which is held the second Saturday in December.
-August and December graduates may participate in this ceremony.
+The first ceremony is Fall Commencement which is held in December.
+Summer and Fall graduates may participate in this ceremony.
 The second ceremony is Spring Commencement which is held the last Saturday of April or the first Saturday of May.